dvanherbergen/elm-multitag-input/readme.md

 - Want a new feature?
 Raise a pull request.

-## TODO
+## Done

-- tabindex
 - focus on inputfield if clicked anywhere in mti-box
+- enter text + press tab iso enter -> no tag added
 - do not show suggestions if no result was found
-- enter text + press tab iso enter -> no tag added
-- autocomplete show empty lists
-- entering value results in red flash before it is resolved..
-- clicking anywhere in the field should focus on input
-- mouse selection doesn't work
 - highlighting of autocomplete matches is case sensitive
+- define class for unknown
+- tabindex
 - pressing enter submits the form
+- input field wraps when still room left on same line

+## TODO

+- arrow right should move to next list in dropdown
+- mouse selection doesn't work
 - update documentation
 - live demo?

+* change json marshalling to class
+* set unknown as classtype for unresolvedtagbo
+* add width:6rem to mti-input css
+* add tabindex flag